Marco Aurelio Avellaneda: Biography

 Marco Aurelio Martín Avellaneda y Silva was born in San Miguel de Tucumán, Tucumán, Argentina, in 1835, the son of Marco Manuel de Avellaneda and Dolores de Silva y Zavaleta.
 He was the brother of Nicolás Avellaneda, the future Argentine president, and of the legislator Eudoro Avellaneda.

 He graduated with a doctorate in law from the University of Buenos Aires, later dedicating himself to politics.
 He was a national deputy for his province for the period 1876–1880 and was re-elected on other occasions until 1901.
 Dean of legislators, for 11 years he served as president of the Chamber of Deputies.
 He was the national auditor in the province of Corrientes and in the province of Buenos Aires.

 He was appointed president of the Inspection Office of Guaranteed Banks until April 1890, when he resigned in the midst of the serious economic crisis during the government of Miguel Juárez Celman for refusing to authorize an issue of two million by the National Bank that promoted Minister Wenceslao Pacheco when the institution already lacked reserves.
 Finally, Pacheco would be forced to leave the ministry but would become president of the bank and carry out clandestine issues that would aggravate the crisis and cause the bankruptcy of the institution.

 Between June 7, 1893, and July 18, 1893, he was minister of finance for President Luis Sáenz Peña.
 In June 1901, he was again appointed minister of finance by President Julio Argentino Roca, serving in the position until 1902.

-On November 21, 1906, he became minister of the interior of President José Figueroa Alcorta, serving until September 27, 1907.

-In 1909, he became a national senator until his death, which took place in the Tigre district on January 29, 1911.
+On September 27, 1907, he became minister of the interior of President José Figueroa Alcorta, serving until March 8, 1910.
+On May 24, 1910, he became a national senator until his death, which took place in the Tigre district on January 29, 1911.